 What Actually Happens When You Flush an Airplane Toilet?

-During a given flight travelers flush the toilets up to 1,000 times—here's what happens to all that sewage.
+During a given flight, travelers flush the toilets up to 1,000 times—here's what happens to all that sewage.

-If you’ve ever imagined the contents of your airplane toilet dropping out the bottom of the plane like a surprise crop-dusting, that’s just one of 50 airplane facts everyone’s always curious about.
-And it’s not so far-fetched; this actually used to happen.
+If you’ve ever imagined the contents of your airplane toilet dropping out of the bottom of the plane like a surprise crop-dusting, you’re not the only one.
+It’s not so far-fetched—this actually used to happen.
 The very earliest airplane toilets were primitive and direct: think bucket or bottle.